mdhussain28/mdhussain28/README.md

 # 💫 About Me:
-Devops Engineer<br>🔭 curious about llms dev tools such as docker, kubernetes, openshift, ansible and learning deep into these tools
+Devops Engineer<br>curious about llms dev tools such as docker, kubernetes, openshift, ansible and learning deep into these tools

 ## 🌐 Socials: